Application for Degree or Certificate

 Dissertation Public Lecture Presentation-Defense

 Two weeks before the planned Defense, each dissertation advisory committee member must have certified in writing, via the Dissertation Public Lecture Presentation-Defense Final Report form, that the dissertation has been read and approved for the Defense.
+Committee members unable to sign or provide an electronic signature may email this exact verbiage to the PhD Office: I, [committee member’s name], certify that I have read the dissertation, approve its content and verify that it is ready for the Public Lecture Presentation-Defense.
+And I, [committee member’s name], do not have a financial, commitment or affiliation conflict of interest with [student’s name] nor any member of his/her committee (should a conflict be disclosed, the conflict must be briefly explained).
 The Defense cannot be held without such certification.

 Dissertation Readiness for the Defense: Dissertation committee members will sign Part 1 of the Defense form and thereby indicate their assessment that the dissertation is ready for the Defense.
 Under no circumstances will a committee member sign Part 1 of the Defense form if s/he has not read the dissertation.
 A pre-Defense meeting of the student and whole committee is recommended, allowing committee members to indicate their concerns regarding the dissertation and the student to make needed revisions.
 Consequently, no requests for major revisions of the dissertation should arise at the Defense.

-The Graduate School requires that all dissertations and theses must be submitted for a plagiarism check through Safe Assign in Blackboard (or similar tool) prior to the defense.
-The Graduate School further requires that the student's dissertation/thesis advisor or program Graduate Director certify that the dissertation/thesis has been checked through Safe Assign.
-The Defense Final Report form or a memo will be used to transmit the certification to the Graduate School.
+The Graduate School requires that all dissertations and theses must be submitted for a plagiarism check through Canvas Learning Management System (LMS) plagiarism check software prior to the defense.
+The Graduate School further requires that the student's dissertation/thesis advisor or program Graduate Director certify that the dissertation/thesis has been checked through plagiarism software in Canvas.
+The Defense Final Report form and the first page of the plagiarism check report will be used to transmit the certification to the Graduate School.
+The Graduate School requires additional justification for reports that suggests evidence of plagiarism.

 Policy on Presence at the Defense: The Graduate School expectation is that the student and all members of the dissertation committee be physically present at the student's Final Defense of the dissertation.
-At the very least, the student and the dissertation committee chair(s) must be physically present.
+At the very least, the student and the dissertation committee chair(s) must be physically present; a student with dissertation co-chairs must have at least one in attendance.
 Committee members who cannot attend in person, synchronous audio-visual access, such as Skype, will be required.
 The Defense will be held during business hours, Eastern Standard Time.
-Electronic signatures on the Defense form are accepted, but each committee member will sign the title page of the dissertation.
+Electronic signatures on the Defense form and the title page are accepted.

 Graduate Examiner: The Graduate Examiner is the presiding officer at the Defense and is responsible for its conduct.
 Representing the Graduate Council and the Graduate School, the Graduate Examiner serves as an advocate for the student.
 The dissertation advisor serves as the Graduate Examiner, but the student (or any committee member) may request that the Graduate School appoint a Graduate Examiner from outside the committee.